Some of our recent work

 The Green Rx Patient Survey is undertaken each year to collect robust evidence of the Scheme’s success, as well as how the Green Rx providers (contract holders) are performing in relation to nine KPIs they are expected to meet.

-The survey is conducted as a hybrid online and paper-based survey during April and early May each year.
+The survey is conducted as a hybrid online, telephone and paper-based survey during April and early May each year.
 The population of interest for the survey is GRx patients who had contact with a GRx contract holder over the six months from July-December in the year prior.

-A total of 10,000 participants are randomly sampled from the approximately n=15,000 Scheme participants put forward by contract holders, against an agreed stratified sampling scheme developed with the Ministry.
+A total of 10,000 participants are randomly sampled from the approximately n=18,000 Scheme participants put forward by contract holders, against an agreed stratified sampling scheme developed with the Ministry.

 Each sampled patient is sent a letter on Ministry letterhead inviting them to participate, along with a paper copy of the survey, and a reply-paid envelope.
 In addition to introducing the survey and its purpose, the letter also includes instructions for completing the survey online, should respondents prefer to do so.
 Approximately three weeks later, non-respondents are sent a reminder letter about the survey.